LeoLezury/Hydrogen/README.md

 Thanks [rCat](https://github.com/srcatt "rCat") for helping and inspiring me!

-Also, you can look at his project:[ü.exe](https://github.com/srcatt/u "ü.exe").
+Also, you can look at his project: [ü.exe](https://github.com/srcatt/u "ü.exe").